skit-ai/tech/_pages/demos/speaker-entrainment.md

     </table>
 <hr>

-<p><b>Script-3:</b> Entraining over intensity and pitch in this audio sample, the non-entrained performs better.
-In this script, the pitch rises and the intensity falls.
-This is an example of how stray artefacts can decrease the quality of speaker entrainment modules, since the sharp pitch increase in the last bot-turn makes this exchange fairly unnatural. </p>
+<p><b>Script-3:</b> Entraining over intensity in this audio sample, the non-entrained performs better.
+In this script excerpt, the pitch rises but that is a result of the user being angry since the bot does not understand him, among other factors.
+The bot becoming louder in response is very detrimental to call resolution in this case, which is why the entrained bot performs worse in this case.</p>
 <table style="width:100%">
       <tr>
         <th>Not Entrained</th>